XTevan/total-recipe-frontend/README.md

 ## Requirements
 - NodeJS
 - Angular CLI
+- total-recipe-service running
-- total-recipe-service running(if service is not running at localhost:8080 update `./src/app/recipe/recipe.service.ts` with the proper URL)
+  - If service is running in a URL other than localhost:8080, update `./src/app/recipe/recipe.service.ts` with the proper URL)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.1.